pakalewis/ShiftingTiles/README.md

 Free to download from the App Store: https://itunes.apple.com/us/app/shifting-tiles/id962290655

-• Choose from a nice variety of high quality images.
-Alternatively, you can select a photo from your gallery or take a picture with the camera.
+• Choose from a nice variety of high quality images in three categories: Animals, Nature, and Places.

+• Alternatively, you can take a picture with the camera or select a photo from your gallery.

 • You select the difficulty level.
 The grid sizes range from 2x2 to 10x10.